I'm a Keystone College graduate with my Bachelor of Science degree in Information Technology.

 After graduating from Keystone, I began working at Borton-Lawson as an IT Intern and eventually was hired on as a full-time IT Technician.
 Today, I still work at Borton-Lawson as an Application Programmer.
 I enjoy what I do and always learn something new everyday.

-From working on websites to dabbling in SQL, Borton-Lawson has really helped me shine in what I do.
+From working on websites to SQL reporting, Borton-Lawson has really helped me shine in what I do.
 I've gotten to meet a lot of new people and work on projects that helped me gain a lot of real-world experience.

 Growing up, I was always interested in technology.
 I loved video games and inevitably grew to love computers and other technology.
 When asked on an assignment in elementary school "what I want to be when I grow up", the best answer I could come up with was simply a "computerist".

 While a "computerist" isn't exactly a profession (or a word for that matter), I did continue to achieve that dream - just with a different title.
 At Borton-Lawson, I've gone on to become an Application Programmer over my three years of employment.